Lithium (medication): Overdose

 Lithium toxicity, which is also called lithium overdose and lithium poisoning, is the condition of having too much lithium in the blood.
-This condition also happens in persons that are taking lithium in which the lithium levels are affected by drug interactions in the body.
+This condition also happens in persons who are taking lithium in which the lithium levels are affected by drug interactions in the body.

 In acute toxicity, people have primarily gastrointestinal symptoms such as vomiting and diarrhea, which may result in volume depletion.
 During acute toxicity, lithium distributes later into the central nervous system resulting in mild neurological symptoms, such as dizziness.

 In chronic toxicity, people have primarily neurological symptoms which include nystagmus, tremor, hyperreflexia, ataxia, and change in mental status.
 During chronic toxicity, the gastrointestinal symptoms seen in acute toxicity are less prominent.
 The symptoms are often vague and nonspecific.

 If the lithium toxicity is mild or moderate, lithium dosage is reduced or stopped entirely.
 If the toxicity is severe, lithium may need to be removed from the body.